The Internet is a wonderful thing.

 But how did I go about finding others to learn from?
 No one I knew had the same interest.
 I was a social hermit (and a techno idjit to boot), but I needed to get past my fear of reaching out and see where my keyboard could take me.

 Joining a writing community was likely one of the smartest decisions I made, and when success rings my doorbell, I’ll know where credit is due.
 I strongly recommend any writers out there who are not part of a critique group to find one.
 There are many possibilities just waiting for your typing fingers to find on Google.
-I’m partial to the Critique Circle of course, but if you write for children, you can always find other writers at Verla Kay’s who are interested in forming critique groups or have openings in current ones.
-Often Google searches can turn up face-to-face critique groups in your city or area, if you’re looking for a more interactive experience.
+I’m partial to the Critique Circle of course, but you can always run a search for others, or find ones specific to your genre if you wish.
+You can also add a city to your Google searches to turn up face-to-face critique groups in your city or area, if you’re looking for a more interactive experience.

 So WHEN is it time to get a critique group?